 - Crows typically build a stick nest in a tall tree, but may also use ledges on man-made structures.

 - Nest building occurs in late April and May.
 Crows lay 1-6 eggs, which are incubated for 18 days.
 The young remain in the nest for 28-35 days.
 It is common for youngsters to leave the nest before they are able to fly and they can spend up to several days on the ground.

 - While young are learning to fly from the ground, both parents as well as offspring from the prior year care for youngsters.
-Young remain with the parents throughout the first year of life and help raise the following season’s offspring.
+Young crows remain with the parents throughout the first year of life and help raise the following season’s offspring.

 - Crow families will establish territories during the breeding season, but during the non-breeding season they gather at large communal roosts, or sleeping areas.

 Common Situations or Concerns

 Fledgling Crows on the Ground

 Like many species, juvenile crows will typically leave the nest before they are able to fly.
 They can spend up to several days on the ground building up their flight capabilities and learning essential survival skills from their families.
 This is a completely normal and very important part of their life cycle.
 It is not uncommon to find young crows on the ground in suburban, urban and industrial areas during the months of May, June, and July.